caochao39/tarerobotics/docs/source/other_useful_information/vehicle_nuc_computer_setup.rst

    $ cp ./desktop_buttons/start.png ~/
    $ cp ./desktop_buttons/*.desktop ~/Desktop/

 Finally, install a couple more packages.
 Copy the provided chrony configuration file into the system and restart chrony.
 This creates a time server on the vehicle NUC computer at IP 10.1.1.100.
-When connecting to the add-on AI computer, configure the wired network on the vehicle NUC computer connecting to the add-on AI computer to 'Manual' settings, IP at '10.1.1.100', netmask at '255.255.255.0', and gateway at '10.1.1.1'.
-Now, the vehicle NUC computer can be connected to the add-on AI computer.
+When connecting to the add-on computer, configure the wired network on the vehicle NUC computer connecting to the add-on computer to 'Manual' settings, IP at '10.1.1.100', netmask at '255.255.255.0', and gateway at '10.1.1.1'.
+Now, the vehicle NUC computer can be connected to the add-on computer.

 .. code-block:: console